 According to Ms. Merkel, however, the project is again “alternativlos” (alternative-less).
 If it fails to pass, she claims, Europe will stehen vor dem Nichts (be left with nothing).
-As with Greece in 2010, the chancellor is likely to bully other states into accepting the policy, to the detriment of Europe’s longer-term financial, monetary and fiscal interests.
+As with Greece in 2010, the chancellor of Germany is likely to bully other states into accepting the policy, to the detriment of Europe’s longer-term financial responsibility as well as its monetary and fiscal interests.

 The so-called “frugal four” – the Netherlands, Austria, Denmark and Sweden – oppose the proposal.
 Like Germany, they are net contributors to the EU budget.
 Fearing an end to any semblance of budget discipline, they demand that the stimulus and stability grants be made repayable.
 Also, they request that the program be limited to two years and that the funding allocation and monitoring process be made clear beforehand.
 In the long-term interest of a robust, competitive, market- and freedom-based Union, the European Commission’s plan should be amended along these lines.